 Nature surrounds us.
-The sight of flowers blooming, rain falling, the ocean crashing, fishes swimming, and many other things may seem normal to us.
-But all these events are only possible in one place; the environment that exists on Earth.
+The sight of flowers blooming, rain falling, the ocean crashing, and many other natural wonders may seem normal to us.
+But all these events are only possible in one place; the natural environment that exists on Earth.
 If there are other life forms, they would have to travel past countless stars for millions of light-years, just to see a butterfly flutter and perch itself on one of Earth’s unique flowers.
-The 53 nature quotes below remind us to look at the environment around us with new eyes.
+TRVST’s curated selection of the best nature quotes below reminds us to appreciate nature, its beauty, and not to take its presence for granted.

-As humans, everything we do and create is still subject to the influence of our nature.
-When rain falls, the earth quakes, volcanoes erupt, and tsunamis form, there’s very little we can do.
+As humans, everything we do and create is subject to the influence of nature.
+When rain falls, the earth quakes, volcanoes erupt, and tsunamis form we experience the power of nature.
 In the same light, nature is also subject to our influences.
-Human activities are reshaping the ecosphere and we can trace our footprints in the evolution of the other lifeforms around us.
+As some of the best nature quotes point out, human activities are reshaping the ecosphere and we can trace our footprints in the evolution of the other lifeforms around us.

-Louie Schwartzberg, known as Louis Schwartzberg, is an American director, producer and filmmaker.
+Louie Schwartzberg, known as Louis Schwartzberg, is an American director, producer, and filmmaker.
 Schwartzberg is a pioneer of high-end time-lapse cinematography and is the only cinematographer in the world to shoot time-lapse films 24 hours a day, 7 days a week for over four decades.
-Schwartzberg is a visual artist focused on mysteries and human connections, with the subtleties of nature and environment.
+Schwartzberg is a visual artist focused on mysteries and human connections with the subtleties of nature.

-We all want to protect what we fall in love with.
+Nature quotes can inspire us to protect what we fall in love with.
 Schwartzberg believes nature seduces us as a way of fighting for her survival.
 Nature wants humans to fall in love with her so that they can all protect her.
-In essence, if we want to keep the beauty we see around us, we need to start protecting nature.
+In essence, if we’re going to keep the beauty we see around us, we need to love nature and protect her.

 Neri Oxman is an American–Israeli designer and professor at the MIT Media Lab, where she heads the Mediated Matter study project.
 Known for incorporating design, biology, computing into her art and architecture, she was on ICON’s list of Twenty Influential Architects to Shape Our Future.

 Oxman’s background as an architect affects the way she sees nature.
 Nature creates better than we humans can.
-It creates things in multipurpose forms and that is why there is almost always more than one use for everything we find in nature.
+It creates things in multipurpose forms, so there is almost always more than one use for everything we find in nature.
 Oxman’s quote encourages us to embrace nature, solving a sizable number of our materials problems in the process.

-Environmental conservationist, Stewart Lee Udall, was an American politician who served three terms as an Arizona Congressman.
-Udall was single-handedly important in the preservation of tens of millions of hectares of land, in his capacity as Interior Secretary from 1961 to 1969 under Presidents John F. Kennedy and Lyndon B. Johnson.
-He also played a key part in the forming of several acts, including the Wilderness Act of 1964 and the Endangered Species Act of 1973.
+Environmental conservationist Stewart Lee Udall was an American politician who served three terms as an Arizona Congressman.
+Udall was single-handedly important in preserving tens of millions of hectares of land, in his capacity as Interior Secretary from 1961 to 1969 under Presidents John F. Kennedy and Lyndon B. Johnson.
+He also played a crucial part in forming several acts, including the Wilderness Act of 1964 and the Endangered Species Act of 1973.

 Udall believes the protection of nature equates to protecting man.
 The plants purify the air, the wildlife protects and provides for man.
 We should see acts done to conserve and preserve nature as acts done to promote man’s welfare.